PrasadParadkar/movie-studio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 Clone the project in your machine using git clone.\
+Run the command cd movie-studio/ to enter into the main project.\
 Runs npm install OR npm i to download necessary dependancies.

 ## Available Scripts